arpitbbhayani/articles/blogs/better-programmer.md

  - once every 6 months model a physical phenomenon

-# Read thrice the amount of code you write
+# Read super exhaustively
-It is not only writing that improves your programming skills but reading some quality code written by an expert programmer helps a ton.
-The best way to start doing it is by picking up an open-source project (in your favorite programming language) and just start going through it.
-It is okay to not understand it fully but skimming it a few times will improve your programming vocabulary and broaden your horizon.
-By doing this you
+It is not only writing code that improves our programming skills but it is reading some quality code written by expert programmers that makes the difference.
+Reading code written by experts improve our programming vocabulary and by doing this we

- - learn best programming practices
+ - learn the best programming practices
- - discover new programming paradigms
+ - discover the new programming paradigms
- - find ways to properly structure your code for extensibility
+ - find ways to properly structure our code for extensibility

+The best way to start doing it is by picking up an open-source project and start skimming the code.
+It is okay to not understand it in the first go but it is important to skim it a few times and get acquainted.
+After a few skims, everything will fall in place, the code becomes familiar and we start to understand the flow and business logic.

 ### Action Items

- - Pick a popular open-source project every 6 months and skim its code once every two months
+ - pick an open-source project every 6 months and skim its code once every two months
- - Pick a tiny open-source utility every month, from an experienced developer and skim its once every month
+ - pick a tiny open-source utility, from an experienced developer, every month and skim it

-# Collaborate with stranger
+# Collaborate with a stranger
 There is always someone sitting on the other side of the globe, who knows a thing or two more than you.
 Find that person and collaborate on a project of your choice.
 The developer community is superb and everyone loves to share and collaborate.
 Use communities like Dev.to and Hashnode to find like-minded people.

 ### Action Items